-In this section: Learn how to negotiate with your publisher and retain the rights you want to use your work in the future.
+In this section: Learn how to negotiate with your publisher and retain the rights you want so that you are able to use your work in the future.

 Some publishers require you to sign away your rights to your intellectual property in order to have your research published.
 In such cases, you may lose all control over further reproduction or distribution of your work.
 You may need to seek the publisher's permission to: